Fraud Detect Privacy Statement

 The specific information we collect via mobile applications may vary depending on whether an Android or Apple device is used and the version of the operating system installed on the end-user’s device.
 In addition, our ability to collect certain information may depend on whether the end-user has granted the merchant’s app certain permissions.
 Typically, the information we collect includes:

-We use the information we collect about individuals, transactions, and devices for the purposes described in this Privacy Statement and otherwise in our Service Agreement.
+We use the information we collect about individuals, transactions, and devices for the purposes described in this Privacy Notice and otherwise in our Service Agreement.

 We use the information we collect to provide and improve the Service, which includes:

 We may send merchants who have subscribed to the Service marketing communications as permitted by law.
 Our marketing communications may be targeted based on aggregated information about a merchant’s use of the Service – such as transaction volume, velocity, amounts, and types of goods or services sold, and chargeback ratios.
 Merchants will have the ability to opt out of such communications.
 We do not use the data that we collect in connection with the Service to send marketing emails to the end-users or consumers of merchants that use the Service.